Christmas in Ireland Irish Christmas traditions in Dublin

 Dublin, Ireland - December 8, 2018: View of O'Connell Street Decorated for Christmas and Crowed with Shoppers and Tourists alike.
 O’Connell Street is Dublin's main thoroughfare, with some impressive architecture, and the home of the "Spire", the world's tallest sculpture.

-Day #3 Christmas Markets
+Christmas Markets in Ireland

 Dublin has been growing its Christmas Markets for the past few years but due to recent years there will be some changes to the Christmas Markets.